pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 ### Custodial Staking

-In this type, the owner of the `Supplier` is the same as the operator.
+The owner of the `Supplier` is the same as the operator.
 This means the account that receives the rewards is the same as the one that signs the `RelayResponse`s and submits claims and proofs.